GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/index.md

 **Keystone Reform**: **Ecocide Law** - Mandate ICC prosecution of large-scale environmental destruction

+**Impact**: *For all three women, this means the corporations and governments responsible for pharmaceutical price-gouging, climate destruction, and ecosystem damage face real legal consequences—ending the impunity that allows powerful actors to externalize costs onto vulnerable communities.*

 ### Pillar 4: Reimagining Funding & Resources
 **Goal**: Create independent funding to enable innovative and equitable financial systems